 What is a private student loan?

-A private student loan is a credit-based loan for college that can cover the full cost of attendance, less other financial aid received.
-A private student loan can be obtained from a bank or other private lending institution after submitting an application, receiving credit approval and meeting any other requirements (such as verification of school registration).
+A private student loan is a credit-based loan for college that can cover the gap between financial aid received and the full cost of attendance.
+Private student loans are issued by private lending institutions, such as banks and credit unions.
+Lenders will require you to submit an application.
+Upon receipt of your application, they will confirm you meet their credit approval criteria, and ask you complete any other requirements (such as verification of school registration).

 Here are some of the key differences: